 Another fun math activity that can be switched up for multiplication, addition, subtraction, or division.
 We love that students can grab one of these manipulatives after finishing work early.

-Do you have creative ways to use pool noodles?
+What are your favorite pool noodle uses for the classroom?
 Come and share in our WeAreTeachers HELPLINE group on Facebook.

 Plus, get the full instructions for pool noodle fractions here.